-18. Circumstances in which a medical examination may be deferred.
+19. Circumstances in which a medical examination may be deferred

-- (1) The re-examination of a licence holder operating in an area distant from designated medical examination facilities may be deferred at the discretion of the Authority, provided that the deferment shall only be made as an exception and shall not exceed- - (a) a single period of six months in the case of a flight crewmember of an aircraft engaged in non-commercial operations; - (b) two consecutive periods each of three months in the case of a flight crew member of an aircraft engaged in commercial operations provided that in each case a favourable medical report is obtained after examination by a designated medical examiner of the area concerned; - (c) in the case of a private pilot, a single period not exceeding twelve months where the medical examination is carried out by an examiner designated by the Authority in which the applicant is temporarily located. - (2) Before a deferral is granted under subregulation (1) (b) and (c), a report of the medical examination shall be submitted to the Authority for the licence to be renewed.
+- (1) The re-examination of a licence holder operating in an area distant from designated medical examination facilities may be deferred at the discretion of the Authority, provided that the deferment shall only be made as an exception and shall not exceed- - (a) a single period of six months in the case of a flight crewmember of an aircraft engaged in non-commercial operations; - (b) two consecutive periods each of three months in the case of a flight crew member of an aircraft engaged in commercial operations provided that in each case a favourable medical report is obtained after examination by a designated medical examiner of the area concerned:

+- (c) in the case of a private pilot, a single period not exceeding twelve months where the medical examination is carried out by an examiner designated by the Authority in which the applicant is temporarily located; and - (d) two consecutive periods each of three months in case of a remote flight crew member. - (2) Before a deferral is granted under subregulation (1) (b) and (c), a report of the medical examination shall be submitted to the Authority for the licence to be renewed.

-19. Decrease in medical fitness.
+20. Decrease in medical fitness

-- (1) A holder of a licence provided for in these Regulations shall not exercise the privileges of the licence and related rating at any time when he or she is aware of any decrease in his or her medical fitness which might render the holder unable to safely and properly exercise the privileges. - (2) A licence holder shall inform the Authority of confirmed pregnancy or any decrease in medical fitness of duration of more than 20 days or which requires continued treatment with prescribed medication or which requires hospital treatment. - (3) The Authority shall suspend the medical certificate of a licence holder during any period in which the Authority becomes aware that the licence holder's medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of the licence holder's Medical Certificate.
+- (1) A holder of a licence provided for in these Regulations shall not exercise the privileges of the licence and related rating at any time when he or she is aware of any decrease in his or her medical fitness which might render the holder unable to safely and properly exercise the privileges. - (2) The Authority shall ensure that licence holders are provided with clear guidelines on medical conditions that may be relevant to flight safety and when to seek clarification or guidance from a medical examiner. - (3) A licence holder shall inform the Authority of confirmed pregnancy or any decrease in medical fitness of duration of more than twenty days or which requires continued treatment with prescribed medication or which requires hospital treatment. - (4) The Authority shall suspend the medical certificate of a licence holder during any period in which the Authority becomes aware that the licence holder's medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of the licence holder's Medical Certificate. - (5) The suspension referred to in subregulation (4) shall continue until the end of the period of the decrease in medical fitness, or until the expiration of the medical certificate, whichever comes first.

-- (4) The suspension referred to in subregulation (3) shall continue until the end of the period of the decrease in medical fitness, or until the expiration of the medical certificate, whichever comes first. - (5) The Authority shall ensure that a licence holder does not exercise the privileges of the licence and related ratings during any period in which his or her medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of his or her Medical Certificate. - (6) In the event of an accident or incident, the licence holder shall be required to undergo a medical assessment. - (7) A person who contravenes this regulation commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.
+- (6) The Authority shall ensure that a licence holder does not exercise the privileges of the licence and related ratings during any period in which his or her medical fitness has, from any cause, decreased to an extent that would have prevented the issue or renewal of his or her Medical Certificate. - (7) In the event of an accident or incident, the licence holder shall be required to undergo a medical assessment. - (8) A person who contravenes this regulation commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.

-20. Extension of validity of medical certificate.
+21. Extension of validity of medical certificate

-The period of validity of a medical certificate may be extended at the discretion of the Authority, up to 45 days.
+The period of validity of a medical certificate may be extended at the discretion of the Authority, up to forty-five days.

-21. Use of psychoactive substances.
+22. Use of psychoactive substances